bollu/bollu.github.io/README.txt

 - right hand: plays melodies at twice the speed of the left.
 - Right hand is grouped into *additive rhythms*: `3+2+3`, or `3+3+3`.

+#### Harmony
+- I, IV, V7
+- dim7th, secondary dominant
+- Joplin used chromatically altered chords.
+- Most commonly, a minor triad on top of a IV
+- Also, chords built on flat-VI, either as triads or as augmented 6th chords.
+- This can be seen as dominant 7th chords build on the flat-VI note of the major scale degree.

 # Partimento Chord Progression Theory

 - consider the ones in the key of C minor.